President Woodrow Wilson opened maritime project to support petrochemical facilities.

-The waterway – originally known as Buffalo Bayou — was “swampy, marshy and overgrown with dense vegetation,” according to the American Society of Civil Engineers (ASCE).
+The original waterway — known as Buffalo Bayou — was “swampy, marshy and overgrown with dense vegetation,” explains the American Society of Civil Engineers (ASCE).
 The bayou had been used to ship goods to the Gulf of Mexico as early as the 1830s.

-By 1930 eight refineries are operating along the deepwater channel, ASCE notes.
-The area eventually will support one of the largest petrochemical complexes in the world.
-Now along the shores are petrochemical facilities and oil refineries, including ExxonMobil’s Baytown Refinery, among the largest in the United States.
+By 1930 eight refineries are operating along the deep water channel, ASCE notes.
+The area eventually supported one of the largest petrochemical complexes in the world with a shoreline of petrochemical facilities and oil refineries, including ExxonMobil’s Baytown Refinery, among the largest in the United States.